 - May provide income to help with college expenses.

 - Enhances motivation and classroom participation by relating academics to the work world.

 - Offers the potential to earn one college credit for every 100 hours worked, to a maximum of six credit hours per semester for undergraduate students.
-Graduate students can earn one credit hour for each 200 hours worked.
+Graduate students can earn one credit hour for each 200 hours worked, up to a maximum of three credit hours over the duration of their program of study.
 The AE Department Chair, through the AE faculty Co-op advisor, determines the suitability of potential Co-ops/Internships.
 Credit for approved experience is awarded toward the required technical elective courses.

 Eligible AE undergraduate students are those who...

 - Have a cumulative grade point average of 2.5 or higher.